pjlou/cognitive-eval/README.md

 [![Inspect AI Framework](https://img.shields.io/badge/Inspect_AI-UK_AISI-purple.svg)](https://github.com/UKGovernmentBEIS/inspect_ai)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 **Cognitive-Eval** is an open-source diagnostic evaluation framework designed to identify structural semantic and morphosyntactic failure modes in Large Language Models (LLMs).
 Its primary purpose is to examine whether LLMs retain cross-linguistic reasoning when reduced to a size that can run on resource-constrained, consumer-grade devices.

-This framework does not use "LLM-as-a-judge" evaluation pipelines.
-Instead, it relies on two sources of truth.
-Tier 1 tests in this suite are verified deterministically against dependency parse trees (`spaCy`), morphological feature sets (`UralicNLP`), and a grounded rule graph (`NetworkX`).
-Tier 2 uses forced-choice truth-conditional matching.
+Models in the included evaluation logs cover different sizes within the qwen2.5 family (1.5b, 3b, and 7b parameters) as well as ministral-3:8b and llama3.1:8b

 ---

 ## Architecture Overview

 Cognitive-Eval employs a **2 (Tier) × 2 (Language) crossed experimental design** to test whether a model's linguistic competence is genuinely structural or merely a surface artifact of English-dominant training data.
+Tier 1 tests in this suite are verified deterministically against dependency parse trees (`spaCy`), morphological feature sets (`UralicNLP`), and a grounded rule graph (`NetworkX`).
+Tier 2 uses forced-choice truth-conditional matching.

                      ┌───────────────────────────────────────────────────────────┐
                      │                Crossed 2x2 Evaluation Grid                │